 The proposed channel modifications were measured in a 2D Adaptive Hydraulic modeling system (AdH).
 The alternatives were modeled in AdH and no increase in water levels throughout the channel were observed.
 Therefore, it is assumed that the channel modifications will not change water levels from the existing water level and therefore SLR, will have the same affect on Alternative 1, the No Action Alternative, compared to the other alternatives.
 Comparison of water levels between alternative depths to future without project conditions, using the low, intermediate and high sea level rates, show no difference due to the project.

-Below in Figure E. 13, The NOAA Sea Level Rise Viewer was used to preliminarily understand what the effects of SLR would look like at the port and the disposal area.
-Figure E. 13 shows inundated areas in blue, with dark blue being the deepest and lighter blue being more shallow.
+Below in Figure E. 14, The NOAA Sea Level Rise Viewer was used to preliminarily understand what the effects of SLR would look like at the port and the disposal area.
+Figure E. 14 shows inundated areas in blue, with dark blue being the deepest and lighter blue being more shallow.
 Areas in green are low-lying areas.
 The NOAA SLR viewer is a preliminary analysis and can be used for preliminary study.
 The disposal area remains unflooded at the low, intermediate and high SLC projections.
-The Port appears to see widespread inundation at a SLR around 3-feet, or the intermediate projected curve at the 100 year planning stage.
+The Port appears to see inundation at a SLR around 3-feet, or the intermediate projected curve at the 100 year planning stage, or the high curve at the 50 year planning stage.